maxitg/susy-dbi/README.md

-# susy-dbi
-Paper: Supersymmetric Dirac-Born-Infeld Axionic Inflation and Non-Gaussianity
+# Supersymmetric Dirac-Born-Infeld Axionic Inflation and Non-Gaussianity

 An analysis is given of inflation based on a supersymmetric Dirac-Born-Infeld (DBI) action in an axionic landscape.
 The DBI model we discuss involves a landscape of chiral superfields with one